When you compare a fish and egg surfboard you can’t help notice the difference in the shape of the tails.

 Is a Fish Surfboard Good for Beginners?

-A fish board can be suitable for intermediate surfers and beginners looking to make a step up, but it’s not really suited to complete beginners.
+A fish surfboard can be suitable for intermediate surfers and beginners looking to make a step up, but it’s not suited for complete beginners.

-As a beginner, it’s not something you need to focus on.
-Just stick with the recommended setups, get a feel for the basics, and once you learn how to handle the board and can actually feel and understand the differences provided by different fins, you can advance.
+Just stick with the recommended setups, get a feel for the basics, and once you learn how to handle the surfboard and can actually feel and understand the differences provided by different fins, you can advance.

 Intermediate surfers should pay a little more attention to the fin setup, but again, it all depends on how you feel and what kind of waves you’re surfing.